How to watch a Delta IV Heavy rocket launch a spy satellite to space

 Unlike SpaceX, ULA doesn't attempt to land its Delta boosters.
 They will instead be expended and fall into the Atlantic Ocean.

-Any launch of a triple-body heavy-lift rocket is still a sight to see, and ULA will be livestreaming the launch, which you can watch via the feed right here on this page.
+Any launch of a triple-body heavy-lift rocket is still a sight to see, and ULA will livestream the launch, which you can watch via the feed right here on this page.

 If you happen to be in Florida, the rocket will be visible from much of the state as it ascends toward orbit, according to this graphical guide provided by ULA.

-Note: Editor's note: Today's launch has been scrubbed.
-We will update with a new launch time when it becomes available.